TheIronMarx/honeybabel/README.md

 HoneyBabel
 ==========

-A honeywords generation algorithm for legacy-UI passwords written in C
+A honeywords generation algorithm for legacy-UI passwords.

 ==========